monigarr/TicTacToeDemo/README.md

 - Cleaner & more readable the code is, the better.

 # Inspiration #
--This project is inspired by Keith Elliott's Swift Programming Tutorial: https://medium.com/swift-programming/build-tic-tac-toe-with-ai-using-swift-25c5cd3085c9#.7hpiwicnk
+This project is inspired by Keith Elliott's Swift Programming Tutorial: https://medium.com/swift-programming/build-tic-tac-toe-with-ai-using-swift-25c5cd3085c9#.7hpiwicnk